mitchcurtis/slate/doc/user-interface.md

 4. Plays/pauses the animation preview playback.
 5. Displays the progress of the animation preview playback.
 6. Toggles between playing once and looping.

+## Settings

+The following user interface settings are saved to the project file when it is saved:

+* The last fill tool that was used.
+* Pane settings: the width, zoom level, and position of each pane.
+* Split screen settings: enabled and locked.
+* The position of the view in the Layers panel.